Diatomaceous Earth Filtration

 Filter aid filtration is mechanical, not chemical in nature.
 Irregularly shaped particles interlace and overlay in a fashion that leaves voids or open spaces.
 These voids form billions of microscopically fine interstices between the filter aid particles.
 The size of these openings is so minute that the unwanted solids are strained from the liquid.
 The vast number of openings compensates for their small size resulting in fast flowrates and brilliant clarity.

-Good filter aids are light in weight, chemically inert and form high porosity filter cakes to maintain a free flow of the liquid.
+Dicalite Management Group’s superior mineral filter aids are light in weight, chemically inert, and form high porosity filter cakes to maintain a free flow of the liquid.
 The structure of the particles must be such that they will not pack too closely.
 This not only permits high initial liquid flow but also provides pore spaces to trap and contain the filterable solids and leave a high percentage of channels remaining open for flow.
 Particle size distribution must be tailored to permit precoating on coarse wire and yet give the desired flow rate and clarity.
 Diatomaceous earth, perlite, and cellulose are widely used materials that meet these criteria.

 - Low density and rigid, irregular particles allow the material to form a porous matrix with up to 85 % void volume, as the particles interlace and overlay on each other.